Skip to content

 Stay in Touch

-Morgan Camley (She/Her/Hers) is a Partner and lead of our Dentons’ Litigation and Dispute Resolution group in the Vancouver office.
+Morgan Camley, KC, (She/Her/Hers) is a partner, leader of the national Agribusiness sector group, and leader of the Litigation and Dispute Resolution practice group in Vancouver.

 All posts Full bio